What Training Engagement Really Means — and How to Earn It

 Earned attention.

-And specifically, the attention that Training Participants direct towards doing better or becoming better at something.
+Specifically, the attention that Training Participants direct toward doing better or becoming better at something — the kind of attention Trainers want to earn.

-But by the first morning break you can already feel it.
+By the first morning break you can already feel it.
 And by the end of the day – even that first day, you’ve earned it.

 As a Trainer, it’s true – you don’t have control over all aspects of the training you’re about to deliver.

-For example, when I’m engaged by a Client to deliver training, I don’t control who is invited to attend, their backgrounds and experience levels, what kind of Boss they work for or the culture of the department or organization where they work.
+For example, when I’m engaged by a Client to deliver training, I don’t control who is invited to attend, their backgrounds and experience levels, what kind of boss they work for, or the culture of the department or organization where they work.

 But I do have significant control over key aspects of the training that will help me to earn attention from the people in the room.

-Whether that’s face to face or online.
+Whether that’s face-to-face or online.

-Let’s start with my simple definition of engagement.
-One that I share with Clients as we’re discussing a Training program.
+Let’s start with my simple definition of engagement — one that I share with Clients as we’re discussing a training program.

 The right kind of attention – attention directed towards doing better or becoming better at something.